bacover/OpenVINOInstall/VisionAcceleratorFPGA_Configure_2018R5.md

 	- The following steps 1-5 need to be done only once for a new Intel® Arria 10 FPGA card.

-  * Plug in the Micro USB cable to the card and your host system.
+  * Plug in the micro USB cable to the card and your host system.
   * Run `jtagconfig` to ensure that the cable is properly inserted:
 		`jtagconfig`

   * Use `jtagconfig` to slow the clock:
 		`jtagconfig --setparam 1 JtagClock 6M`

-  * Store the Intel Vision Accelerator Design with Intel Arria 10 FPGA bistream on the board:
+  * Store the Intel® Vision Accelerator Design with Intel® Arria® 10 FPGA bistream on the board:
 		`aocl flash acl0 /opt/intel/computer_vision_sdk/bitstreams/a10_vision_design_bitstreams/5-0_PL1_FP11_SqueezeNet.aocx`